STAKEHOLDER MANAGEMENT & ENGAGEMENT GUIDE

 Step 1: Stakeholder Identification & Mapping

 The first step in the stakeholder management process is to identify all potential leaders, senior managers, and executives that have or might have a stake in the project.
-This list of individuals is generally referred to as the “Universe of Project Stakeholder Groups.”
+This list of individuals is generally referred to as the “Universal List of Project Stakeholder Groups.”

 To obtain your list, you can work with members of the program team, including project managers, program leads, subject matter experts (SMEs), primary sponsors of the project, and other key project resources.